makexcake/py-tools/README.md

 # py-tools

-py-tools is an example of implementation of python for Devops tasks solutions.
+An example of implementation of python for Devops tasks solutions.

 ## Installation